 List of your arguably relevant documents

-No later than twenty-one (21) days after the Tribunal sends you a confirmation of hearing, you must deliver to the other parties a list and copy of all the documents in your possession that are arguably relevant to your hearing.
-An arguably relevant document is any document that may relate to the issues in the Application and Response, even if you do not think you will ultimately want to present the document at the hearing, and even if the document might be helpful to the other side.
-You cannot withhold a document even if you think it might hurt your case.
+You must deliver a list and copy of all the documents that you have that are arguably relevant to the other side involved in your case either within or before the twenty-one (21) days after the Tribunal sends you a confirmation of hearing, or any deadline set by a CAD.
+An arguably relevant document is any document that may relate to the issues in the Application and Response, even if you do not think you will want to present the document at the hearing, and even if the document might be helpful to the other side.
+You cannot prevent a document from being shared, even if you think it might hurt your case.

-There are a few documents that you do not have to produce even if they are arguably relevant.
-See the section below called “Is there any evidence I do not have to disclose?”
+There are a few documents that you do not have to produce even if they are arguably relevant (see the section below called “Is there any evidence I do not have to disclose?”).
 However, you still must describe the document and to state the reason why it should not be shared.

 List of your documents for the hearing

 Note that providing a document to the Tribunal does not mean that it is now evidence at the hearing.
-You still must produce the document during the hearing, either through your own testimony or through another witness who can speak to the source and truth of what it says.
+You still must present the document during the hearing, either through your own testimony or through another witness who can speak to the source and truth of what it says.

-If you have already delivered a copy of the document to the other parties twenty-one (21) days after you received notice of the hearing (as discussed above), then you do not need to redeliver that document to the other parties.
+If you have already delivered a copy of the document to the other parties twenty-one (21) days after you received notice of the hearing (as discussed above), then you do not need to deliver that document again to the other parties.
 You will, however, still have to submit the document to the Tribunal.

 List of witnesses and summary of intended testimony